h4mmad/blue-enigma/improvements.md

 1. **Sequential Dependency:** The Neo4j query requires node IDs from Pinecone results.
 2. **Query Design:** `fetch_graph_context()` uses `MATCH (n:Entity {id:$nid})` which explicitly
    searches by Pinecone-returned IDs.
-3. **Batch Query Optimization (Implemented):** While true parallelization isn't feasible, I implemented a batch query optimization that achieves similar performance gains.
+3. **Batch Query Optimization (Implemented):** I implemented a batch query optimization.
 Instead of querying Neo4j sequentially for each node ID (N queries), we now use a single query with `WHERE n.id IN $node_ids` to fetch all graph relationships at once.
-This reduces Neo4j execution time by 60-80% (from ~250ms to ~50ms for 5 nodes) with zero accuracy loss, as the same data is retrieved in the same sequential pipeline.
+This reduces Neo4j execution time by 60-80% with zero accuracy loss, as the same data is retrieved in the same sequential pipeline.

 ## 1. Environment Variable Management & Security